-Fundamental principles of physics in relation to classical mechanics, thermodynamics, vibrations and wave motions.

-Prerequisite: MTH 137.
-Three lectures and four hours of laboratory a week.
+The first course in a two semester algebra-based introduction to physics.
+Includes fundamental principles of physics in relation to classical mechanics, thermodynamics, vibrations and wave motion.
+Three lecture hours and three hours of laboratory a week.
+Prerequisite: A grade of C or higher in Math 138 or consent of the Department.